Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 This works because the origin of the inner frame, `good.internal`, is checked against the origin of the top-level frame, which is also `good.internal`.
 The fact that `evil.internal` is in between is ignored.

-In contract, `frame-ancestors` checks all intermediate frames, and when this header is enabled the inner frame is no longer displayed:
+In contrast, `frame-ancestors` checks all intermediate frames, and when this header is enabled the inner frame is no longer displayed:

 ![Good.internal is not loaded in the iframe](/images/chromium-iframe-in-iframe-blocked.png)